taurushq-io/private-CMTAT-aztec/README.md

 The private CMTAT supports the following core features:

- - *private* mint, burn, and transfer operations
+ - **Private** mint, burn, and transfer operations
- - *public* pause of the contract and public freeze of specific accounts
+ - **Public** pause of the contract and public freeze of specific accounts
- - *auditability* of users private transactions by a central issuer
+ - **Auditability** of users private transactions by a central issuer
+ - **Transfer restriction** via address blacklisting/whitelisting

-As opposed to the CMTAT, we do not support:
+Unlike the reference [Solidity CMTAT](https://github.com/CMTA/CMTAT), it does not support:
  - Upgradeability
- - "Gasless" transactions
+ - Gasless transactions
- - Conditional transfers

-This reference implementation allows the issuance and management of tokens representing equity securities.
-It can however also be used for other forms of financial instruments such as debt securities.
+This reference implementation aims to fulfill the criteria required to tokenize financial instruments such as bonds, equity shares, and private credit notes.

-You may modify the token code by adding, removing, or modifying features.
+You may modify the token code by adding, removing, or modifying features, at your own risk.

 ## Private Token Implementation